SAP

 Bridging the gap between design specs and live implementation.

-Getting developer feedback early surfaced an issue I hadn’t anticipated: I was over-speccing.
-My annotations repeated variables and values that were already defined in the base component we were extending from.
-Developers interpreted those details as intentional overrides and would have hard-coded them, bypassing the default system tokens.
+I also sought developer feedback early and often, which surfaced an unexpected issue: I was now over-speccing.
+My annotations repeated default variables that were already defined in the base component we were extending from, and developers interpreted those details as intentional overrides.

-To avoid unnecessary custom code and keep the components future-proof as SAP’s theming system evolved, I updated our handoff approach to only specify deviations from defaults.
+To avoid unnecessary custom code and keep the components adaptable for future UI themes, I changed our handoff approach to only list deviations from defaults.
 This change simplified the specs and led to more accurate implementations across teams.

-Following the work on the Data Token, I used these specs to create a handoff template, which we documented and added directly to the DNA Web UI Kit.
+Following the work on the Data Token, I used these specs to create a handoff template for the DNA Web UI Kit.

 ROLLOUT STRATEGY